bicarlsen/analysis-libraries/README.md

 An assortment of analysis libraries.

 ## Components
-There are four components of the libraries divided by experiemnt type.
+There are five components of the libraries divided by experiemnt type.
 Each component has data prep modules to prepare the data from different softwares into a canonical form.
 The prepared data can then be anlayzed with the analysis modules.

 **Use**